ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](ZBIFFuakFHQ)

-Max dove deeper into WebRTC, gave an overview of its history, and described its advantages, chiefly how it enables connections between peers using [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) and allows for hole punching in the browser.
-He described the [Browser to Server specification](https://github.com/libp2p/specs/tree/master/webrtc#browser-to-public-server) in greater detail and gave a preview of Browser to Browser connectivity.
+Later, Max dove deeper into WebRTC by offering an overview of its history and describing its advantages, namely, how WebRTC enables connections between peers using [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) and allows for hole punching in the browser.
+He then described the [Browser to Server specification](https://github.com/libp2p/specs/tree/master/webrtc#browser-to-public-server) in greater detail and previewed Browser-to-Browser connectivity.

-Ryan, from [Little Bear Labs](https://littlebearlabs.io/), presented the work he and his colleagues [John](https://github.com/John-LittleBearLabs) & [Chinmay](https://github.com/ckousik) accomplished to support WebRTC in libp2p.
-He gave an amazing demo of WebRTC browser to server using one browser client (a react app that has a js-libp2p dialer) and two servers (go-libp2p listeners.)
-He also verified the demo in real time using Chrome’s chrome://webrtc-internals page to observe data channels and prove messages were actually passed using WebRTC!
+From [Little Bear Labs](https://littlebearlabs.io/), Ryan presented the work he and his colleagues [John](https://github.com/John-LittleBearLabs) & [Chinmay](https://github.com/ckousik) accomplished to support WebRTC in libp2p.
+He gave a fantastic demo of WebRTC browser-to-server using one browser client (a react app with a js-libp2p dialer) and two servers (two go-libp2p listeners).
+He also verified the demo in real-time using Chrome’s chrome://webrtc-internals page to observe the data channels and prove that the intended messages were passed using WebRTC!

 ### Decentralized NAT Hole Punching